eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

     conflicts when merging.
 -->

-* [#1650](https://github.com/eclipse-iceoryx/iceoryx2/issues/1650) Fix 'NodeCreationFailure::InternalError' on concurrent node creation
-* [#1660](https://github.com/eclipse-iceoryx/iceoryx2/issues/1660) Rework process alive detection to avoid false negatives to enable communication across docker containers
-* [#1670](https://github.com/eclipse-iceoryx/iceoryx2/issues/1670) Fix SIGBUS on cleanup with write-only shared memory with root
-* [#1673](https://github.com/eclipse-iceoryx/iceoryx2/issues/1673) thread-stack-size is the same as process-stack-size on all platforms.
+* [#1673](https://github.com/eclipse-iceoryx/iceoryx2/issues/1673) Thread-stack-size is the same as process-stack-size on all platforms.
-* [#1675](https://github.com/eclipse-iceoryx/iceoryx2/issues/1675) explicit remove in `NamedConcept::remove_cfg`.
-* [#1681](https://github.com/eclipse-iceoryx/iceoryx2/issues/1681) Deactivate 'cleanup_dead_nodes_on_open' for 'send_dead_node_signal'
-* [#1682](https://github.com/eclipse-iceoryx/iceoryx2/issues/1682) Use 'AdaptiveWait' with 'FixedTicks' when the filesystem is accessed

 ### Refactoring